dgaydukov/cert-aws/sa/README.md

 * [Free SAP questions](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-professional)

 ### TODO
-run .war project in intellij + run javax.websocket there kafka poll wait for specified timeout (don't return even if there are already messages) kafka cluster docker example
+enable AspectJ proxy mode for the @EnableAsync and provide a weaver (so you can call `@Async` from same class) run .war project in intellij + run javax.websocket there kafka poll wait for specified timeout (don't return even if there are already messages) kafka cluster docker example